diy laundry detergent borax washing soda fels naptha in a mason jar

 Why has this homemade detergent turned my white things gray and towels stiff and stinky?

 Remember what I said about learning things the hard way?
 This is it.
 I know from experience that using too much detergent will make white things dingy, and towels and other items stiff, scratchy, and stinky too.
-The problem is the detergent you’ve added to the wash cycle was too much to get rinsed out fully.
+The problem is the detergent you've added to the wash cycle was too much to get rinsed out fully.
+Detergents build up in fabrics and become breeding grounds for bacteria.
+Those bacteria and all that build-up of detergent create that grayish color and the stink, too.

 Why should I bother to make my own laundry detergent?

-Two reasons: You’ll save a ton of money and you’ll know what’s in it.
+Two reasons: You'll save a ton of money and you'll know what's in it.
 These days, many laundry detergents and softening products are laden with harsh chemicals and overpowering fragrance.
-And compared to the basic ingredients that go into them, they’re expensive!
+And compared to the basic ingredients that go into them, they're expensive!
+Over the past 20 years, the price of ingredients for homemade detergent has pretty much held steady.
+I can still make my own for less than a nickel a wash load.

 Can I use these recipes to wash clothes in cold water?